If you’ve ever wondered:

 Free feeding is more commonly seen with kibble than raw.
 But new raw feeders inquire about it from time to time, so it’s worth discussing.

 For these reasons, I don’t support free feeding in any case: for kibble or raw diets.
-And other, well-known raw feeders agree.
-But there are similar, yet better options for raw feeders who want to feed differently.
+Other raw feeding experts agree.
+Luckily, there are similar, yet better options for raw feeders who want to feed differently.

 See a few of them outlined below.